cohoe/maxime/README.md

 ### Audio not in sync
 Bluetooth sucks.
 What more can I tell you?
 Best thing to do is run ``maxime.py --reconnect`` and hope for the best.

+### No audio and/or controls not working
+The QC35's can be connected to multiple devices at the same time.
+You probably have a device that has taken precedence (usually the first one if you slide the BT switch on the headphones).
+Unfortunately Bose has not given you a sane way to easily disconnect someone from the device itself, so you have to do it from that device. ``maxime.py --disconnect``

 ### You have too many desktop shortcut files
 Launchy doesnt deal with multiple entries in desktop files well.
 Sorry bro.